codeenigma/billder/README.md

-    'bucket'       : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'       : 'eu-west-1', // the region your S3 billing bucket is in 'accountsFile' : 'accounts' // the filename of the file containing your accounts to bill data (see below) },
+    'bucket'       : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'       : 'eu-west-1', // the region your S3 billing bucket is in 'accountsFile' : 'accounts' // the filename of the file containing your accounts to bill data (see below) 'organization' : true // boolean flag to say if this is an AWS Organization with multiple accounts or not },
   // General accountancy settings
   'general' : {